 Meanwhile, perhaps the biggest drawback is that the insured person must go through medical underwriting (Sometimes a physical examination and sometimes a short telephone interview) in order to get a policy written.

 While this won’t be a problem for many people, applicants in poor health, or with serious diseases, would not be able to be the insured of a MEC.
 However, it is still possible to be the owner of a MEC with the life insurance benefit on someone other than yourself, provided you have an insurable interest in their lives.
 (Most of the time, clients are allowed to own a MEC on their spouse or adult children.)

 MECs are not available to residents of New York.

 Residents of the other 49 states need to simply apply for the MEC.
 If you happen to live in New York, you may still be able to get a MEC if you have interests in another state, such as a second residence or business.
 We will be glad to speak to you to see if your specific situation can qualify for a MEC.

-We only recommend policies from top rated insurance companies.
+We only recommend contracts from top rated insurance companies.
 These companies have been in business for more than 100 years and boast very diversified business lines.

-To schedule a time to discuss your financial future, contact us at email@example.com or call us at 732-806-0017 today!
+To help determine if a MEC will work for you, please contact Moshe Fishman at firstname.lastname@example.org or call us at 732-806-0017 today!